sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/backend.md

 | agent-burst-limit   |      |
 --------------|------
 description   | Maximum amount of burst allowed in a rate interval for agent transport WebSocket connections. {{% notice note %}}
-**NOTE**: The agent-burst-limit flag is deprecated.
+**NOTE**: The `agent-burst-limit` configuration flag is deprecated.
 {{% /notice %}} {{% notice commercial %}}
-**COMMERCIAL FEATURE**: Access the agent-burst-limit flag in the packaged Sensu Go distribution.
+**COMMERCIAL FEATURE**: Access the `agent-burst-limit` configuration option in the packaged Sensu Go distribution.
 For more information, read [Get started with commercial features](../../../commercial/).
 {{% /notice %}}
 type          | Integer
 default       | `null`